CSSUoB/TeX-Bot-Py-V2/CONTRIBUTING.md

                print("Member's smiley facesnot found.")
    ```

     It is unlikely that you will need to query the `DiscordMember` model directly.
-Instead the attributes of the member can be accessed by the relationship between each new Django model to the `DiscordMember` model.
+Instead, the attributes of the member can be accessed by the relationship between each new Django model to the `DiscordMember` model.

 3. **Test the Query**
    - Ensure the query works as expected by testing it with valid and invalid Discord IDs.